Banata

 Step 3: Copy the SCIM Endpoint and Bearer Token

-After creating the directory, Banata Auth will display:
+After creating the directory, Banata Auth displays:

 • SCIM Endpoint URL — The URL the IdP will send SCIM requests to (e.g., https://api.banata-auth.com/scim/v2/dir_xxx).